eyal0/Chicken-story/README.md

 Everything said "Bing" on it.

-Micrsoft ran the game to popularize their search engine, (Bing)[bing.com].
+Micrsoft ran the game to popularize their search engine, [Bing](bing.com).
 Everytime that you typed in an answer, your browser would search for it in another frame.
 This perhaps convinces people to use Bing more but it also increases the number of users that appear to be using Bing.
 And that number helps Microsoft demand more money from advertisers that want to appear on Bing search results.
 I worked out that all the scripters playing Chicktionary were contributing 2-4% of all Bing searches.
 I also did some back-of-the-envelope math comparing Google's revenue and searches/month with that of Bing and figured out that Microsoft was getting a pretty good return on the game.
-The appearance of Bing being more popular probably brought in more ad dollars than the prizes cost.
+The appearance of [Bing being more popular](https://en.wikipedia.org/wiki/Club_Bing#Bing) probably brought in more ad dollars than the prizes cost.

 # Scripting